solarwinds/apm-python/CONTRIBUTING.md

 ### Install locally and instrument a test app

-`solarwinds-apm-python` can be installed and used to instrument a Python app running on your local:
+`solarwinds-apm` can be installed and used to instrument a Python app running on your local:

 1. Create and run a Docker build container as described above.
 2. Inside the build container: `make wrapper`.
 This downloads the version of a C/C++ dependency defined in `extension/VERSION` from SolarWinds Cloud and builds SWIG bindings.